galib9690/camels-attrs/PROJECT_SUMMARY.md

-# CAMELS Attributes Package - Project Complete
+# CAMELS Attrs Package - Project Complete

 ## Project Overview

-**camels-attributes** is a production-ready Python package for extracting comprehensive catchment attributes for any USGS gauge site in the United States, following the CAMELS methodology.
+**camels-attrs** is a production-ready Python package for extracting comprehensive catchment attributes for any USGS gauge site in the United States, following the CAMELS methodology.

 **Author:** Mohammad Galib (mgalib@purdue.edu), Purdue University